 Single-equation techniques are applied to one equation at a time whereas the simultaneous-equation techniques are applied to all equations of a system at the same time.
-This implies that single-equation techniques like Classical Least Square (ILS), Two-Stage Least Square and other mixed estimation methods are used for singleequation models.
-Simultaneousequation techniques such as Three-Stage Least Square and Full Information Maximum Likelihood techniques (FIML) are used for system equations.
+This implies that single-equation techniques like Classical Least Square (ILS), Two-Stage Least Square and other mixed estimation methods are used for single-equation models.
+Simultaneous-equation techniques such as Three-Stage Least Square and Full Information Maximum Likelihood techniques (FIML) are used for system equations.

-155 Ordinary Least Square (OLS) estimation technique become imperative in this study because of the singleequation model since it involved simple phenomenon, which can be satisfactorily approximated with a single-156 157 equation model (Koutsoyiannis, 1985).
-Secondly, the purpose of the study is mainly for analysis Ordinary Least 158 Square (OLS) also has the advantages of simplicity of computation procedure, data requirements are not excessive and hence, it is less expensive and less time consuming.
-The mechanics of Ordinary Least Square are quite simple 159 to understand and it is component of most other econometric techniques.
-In fact, with the exception of Full 160 Information Maximum Likelihood technique, all other involver the application of Ordinary Least Square.
-This 161 technique has produced fairly satisfactory results when used in a wide range of economic relationships and it is 162 most commonly used in estimating relationships in economic models (Koutsoyiannis, 1985).
-163 and then carry out the t-test to know whether the coefficient is statistically significant or not.
-Then ADF t-statistics were use to compare the critical values at between 1 and 10 percent in order to determine whether the variable X t-1 has a unit root.
+Ordinary Least Square (OLS) estimation technique become imperative in this study because of the single-equation model since it involved simple phenomenon, which can be satisfactorily approximated with a single-equation model (Koutsoyiannis, 1985).
+Secondly, the purpose of the study is mainly for analysis and policy making which makes the degree of bias of the estimates very crucial and the Ordinary Least Square techniques satisfies the Guass-Makov Least Square theorem of providing the Best Linear Unbiased Estimate (BLUE) Wanacott & Wanacott, 1972).

+Ordinary Least Square (OLS) also has the advantages of simplicity of computation procedure, data requirements are not excessive and hence, it is less expensive and less time consuming.
+The mechanics of Ordinary Least Square are quite simple to understand and it is component of most other econometric techniques.
+In fact, with the exception of Full Information Maximum Likelihood technique, all other involver the application of Ordinary Least Square.
+This technique has produced fairly satisfactory results when used in a wide range of economic relationships and it is most commonly used in estimating relationships in economic models (Koutsoyiannis, 1985).

-6 d) Stationary Test
+d) Stationary Test

 In this study, the Augmented Dickey -Fuller (ADF) unit root test was used to test for the stationarity of the data (Dickey and Fuller, 1979).
 The ADF test involves running a regression of the first difference of the series against the series.
-Using Augmented Dickey Fuller (ADF) test, we run a regression as:X t = 1 + 1 t + X t + 1 + 168 t + 1 + t
+Using Augmented Dickey Fuller (ADF) test, we run a regression as: